Modeling the Influence of Environment and Intervention on Cholera in Haiti: Results

-\subsection{Lag times}
+\subsection{Lag Times}

 The total delays in response to precipitation and tides are the sum of the averaging window and the delay function.
-For precipitation the minimum and maximum delays for Artibonite are $5.0$ and $11.8$ weeks, and for Ouest they are $5.7$ and $8.5$ weeks, respectively.
-The shorter delays are very similar in the two regions during the warmer months but during the cooler months the response time in Artibonite is 3 weeks longer.
-These long delays are similar in magnitude to delays reported from a study of Cholera in Zanzibar, East Africa (8 weeks fixed delay) \cite{Reyburn}, and the shorter delays (4 weeks) to those in Bangladesh \cite{deMagny}.
-For Ouest estimated delay from response to changes from tidal range was about 3 weeks.
-But since influence of tidal range has not been quantitatively reported elsewhere in the literature, we have nothing to compare this number to.
+For precipitation in Artibonite, the averaging window is five weeks plus a $3.4$-week delay for a total delay range of $3.4$ to $8.4$, and in Ouest, they are $2.3$ and $5.1$ weeks, respectively, for a total delay range of $5.1$ to $7.4$ weeks.
+Thus, the delays are similar in the two regions.
+These long delays are similar in magnitude to delays reported from a study of cholera in Zanzibar, East Africa (eight-week delay) \cite{Reyburn}, but slightly longer than those reported in Bangladesh (four weeks) \cite{deMagny} and much longer than reported in another study of the Haiti cholera epidemic (four to seven days) \cite{Eisenberg}. \ For Ouest, the estimated averaging window and delay from response to changes in tidal range were about one week and two weeks, respectively, or a delay range of one to three weeks total.
+However, since the influence of tidal range has not been quantitatively reported elsewhere in the literature, we have nothing with which to compare this number.

-Although, rainfall data was available only to week of 27-Jan-2013 (week 119), we run the simulations using contemporaneous data lag period is over (around 7 weeks).
-This is just before the data for new cases ends.
+At the time of this analysis, rainfall data were available only to the week of 29 September 2013 (Week 154, with the lag periods reported above,\ this brings the simulation out to 27 November for Artibonite and 20 November for Ouest.
+This is just before the data for new cases ends on 8 December 2013.